JohnDou1991/3D-Model-Viewer/README.md

 # projectX
-Implement all that is in your mind
+Implement all that is in your mind.